 - i.
 Peer Groups are interest based. - ii.
 Peer Groups are not officially affiliated with Campbellsville University. - 1.
-Peer Groups may not use Campbellsville University branding. - iii.
-Peer Group sponsor (a CU employee) must make meeting or event space reservation and be present at all meetings and events. - iv.
+Peer Groups may not use Campbellsville University branding. - Peer Group sponsor (a CU employee) must make meeting or event space reservation and be present at all meetings and events. - iv.
 Have at least 10 active members. - v.
 Select a leadership team of at least 3 members who are in good academic and disciplinary standing with the University as defined in the Student Handbook. - vi.
 Must submit an activity report by April 1st. - vii.
 Welcome any CU student to membership, meetings or events hosted. - viii.
 Send a Peer Group delegate to at least 3 SGA Senate meetings a semester. - ix.
 Events can be funded through fundraising. - x.
 Register all events to be approved - xi.
-Approve all fundraising efforts through the Development Office using the Fundraising Activity Permission Form. - xii.
+Approve all fundraising efforts through the Office of Advancement using the Fundraising Activity Permission Form. - xii.
 Deposit funds in CU Agency Account. - xiii.
-Must register for CU registered status yearly by April 1st to maintain active status.
+Must register for CU registered status yearly by April 1st to maintain active status. - xiv.
+Peer Groups are restricted from using Campbellsville.edu or affiliated pages in any promotional documentation without written approval from the Director of Student Services.